Turning into the driveway of the serene, treelined 1,100 acre property, one might not guess the humble beginnings of Camp Allen...

 In the 1930s, with the constant blooming of the summer camp ministry, Camp Allen had a platform to offer even more to its community.
 Development began at Trinity Bay to make the site ideal for hosting not just campers, but anyone for retreats, conferences, and meetings.
 It was then that the Clergy Conference began to meet at Camp Allen, which still meets annually to this day.
 Meanwhile, summer camp continued to flourish, hosting more and more children each summer.

 In 1968 Trinity Bay was sold to find a space that would better fit the needs of Camp Allen’s rapid growth, which brings us to the Piney woods!
-In 1968, 700 acres were purchased in Navasota, Texas and in 1972 construction began.
-The conference center and rectory were erected in 1975 and Camp Allen’s first two campsites hosted summer camp in 1974.
-By 1976, Camp Allen saw 800 campers each summer.
-By 1984, Campsite 3 was finished complete with an altar assembled of stones from the Shrine at Rosa’s estate and the Trinity Bay location.
-Additionally, Campsite 3 houses a beautiful hand carved cross by Rev John Price.
+In 1968, 700 acres were purchased in Navasota, Texas, and in 1972 construction began.
+Camp Allen's first two campsites hosted summer camp in 1974, and the conference center and rectory were erected in 1975.
+By 1976, Camp Allen's numbers had risen to 800 campers each summer.
+Campsite 3 was finished in 1984,complete with an altar assembled of stones gathered from the Shrine at Rosa's estate and from the Trinity Bay location.
+Campsite 3 also houses a beautiful cross hand-carved by the Rev. John Price.
 Plans for more expansion were soon developed and implemented under the leadership of Rt.
 Rev. Claude Payne and the direction of Camp Allen Rector, the Rev. David Thames.
 By 2000, Camp Allen had welcomed more hotel lodging, the equestrian center, 76 acre Lake Coffield, the lakeside cabins, ropes courses, and All Saints' Chapel.
-Campers enjoyed the newly instated "Blob" while Discovery students climbed to new heights on the ropes course.
+Campers enjoyed the newly instated "Blob," while Discovery students climbed to new heights on the ropes course.
 Recent additions include a Discovery Center for outdoor education, summer camp staff housing, a new playground and high ropes course, a camper health center, and renovations to the camp roads, hotel, and pavilion.